 Peabody Award-Winning documentary filmmaker Bari Pearlman founded BTG Productions in 1993.
 Her work has been released theatrically and broadcast around the world, and screened at film festivals, cultural institutions and museums including the Museum of Modern Art, LACMA, Museum of Art and Design, Rubin Museum of Art, Museum of Fine Arts Houston, Museum of Jewish Heritage, the Peabody Essex Museum and the Yerba Buena Center for the Arts.
 Her work has been supported with grants from NYSCA, The Jerome Foundation, The Hartley Film Foundation, The Shelley & Donald Rubin Foundation, and the Lucius and Eva Eastman Foundation, as well as an LMCC Swing Space Artists' Residency on Governors Island, and several Yaddo residencies.
 She was also a participant in the 2006 Sundance Producer's Conference.
-Bari is a member of the Producer's Guild of America and the Academy of Television Arts and Sciences.
+Bari is a member of the Producer's Guild of America, the Academy of Television Arts and Sciences, and NYWIFT.

 As an Event Producer, Bari created high-profile special events for Delta Air Lines, The Merce Cunningham Dance Company, The NYU Downtown Hospital Debutante Cotillion and Christmas Ball, and the CUNY Graduate Center.
 She served as the Coordinator of the 1999 Classically Independent Film Festival Tour, Managing Director of the 1999 IFP American Independents in Berlin Program, Hospitality Director of the 1996 and 1997 Hamptons International Film Festival, Managing Director of the 1997 New York Women's Film Festival, and the Curator/Programmer of the 1997 Moonworks Short Film Program.
 She was a Juror for the 2002 Columbia University Student Film Awards and the 2000 Student Academy Awards.